 What does this really mean if you have a case pending, or intend to file a claim?
-It means that for discovery purposes, for fact finding about issues that are common to all of these birth injury claims, the cases will all be in Pennsylvania.
+It means that for discovery purposes, for fact-finding about issues common to all these birth injury claims, the cases will all be in Pennsylvania.
 It does not matter where you filed your case.
-If you file in federal court in a straight, “Effexor caused the birth defect” case, you case will be transferred, at least temporarily, to Philadelphia under Judge Cynthia M. Rufe.
+If you file in federal court in a straight, “Effexor caused the birth defect” case, your case will be transferred, at least temporarily, to Philadelphia under Judge Cynthia M. Rufe.
 This judge also has the Zoloft MDL which is another SSRI where the factual allegations are very similar but the pharmacology of the drugs are different.
 So those cases cannot be merged together.
 Judge Rufe also presided over the Avandia diabetes cases which have now mostly settled.

 I Still Don’t Understand What This MDL Is?

 Every Effexor birth injury case will be different.
 Each child is different and the injuries vary from minor to unbelievably serious.
 So it is not a class action where all the cases are tried together as one.
 But MDLs come from the idea that there are so many issues in common in each one of these cases that it makes sense not to have to reinvent the wheel in each individual case.
 So the cases merge for the factual discovery common to all cases, such as deposing the experts and the Wyeth employee witnesses.
 Typically, a few cases will be tried in the MDL to give both sides a better idea of the value of the cases, hopefully to induce a global settlement where virtually all the cases are resolved.

 What Is the Effexor Litigation Really All About and How Strong Are the Claims?